Depression cake: History

 Depression cake has been referred to as "War Cake" by texts dating back to World War I. In a pamphlet distributed by the United States Food Administration in 1918 entitled "War Economy in Food", War Cake is listed under "Recipes for Conservation Sweets".
 The United States Food Administration stressed the importance of reducing sugar consumption during the war and offered molasses, corn syrup, and raisins in its place.

 When the Great Depression hit America following the Stock Market Crash of 1929, families were forced to stretch their budgets and "make do" with minimal and cheap ingredients when it came to cooking.
 Some women had to feed their families on $5 per week.
 Dessert became a luxury for most, and depression cake was a more affordable alternative to other cakes that used milk, eggs, and butter.
 Affordability was achieved through ingredient substitution.
 For example, shortening was substituted for butter, water was substituted for milk, and baking powder was substituted for eggs.
 Depression cake is just one of many examples of ingredient substitution during the Great Depression, as some women took full advantage of the practice by making mock foods such as mock apple pie and mock fish.

 Radio shows and women's periodicals played a large role in circulating the recipe for depression cake during the Great Depression.
 Betty Crocker's Cooking Hour was one such show that provided women with budget-friendly recipes.
 General Mills, owner of Betty Crocker, employed nutritionists and cooks to experiment with different ways of "ruining" a cake, such as ingredient omission.

 Loring Schuler's Ladies' Home Journal was a publication that also offered baking tips during the Great Depression, recommending replacing eggs with baking powder and using inexpensive grains and produce.

 A recipe titled "War Cake" was published in M.F.K.
 Fisher's book How to Cook a Wolf and republished in her The Art of Eating; it uses bacon grease on the premise that spices will mask its taste.

 Praised for its practicality and declared to be "the most worthwhile cake ever made," depression cake was still baked in America as of the late 20th century.
 The recipe for it has been featured in an array of publications such as The Telegraph-Herald, The Pittsburgh Press, and The Modesto Bee.

+The cake is a popular delicacy at bake sales in numerous rural regions of the United States.
+The dessert has also been included in 4-H competitions as well as home economics textbooks after World War II.
+During the COVID-19 pandemic, depression cake regained popularity as a dessert to bake during quarantine.